-When you use Standard SQL to analyze large amounts of data, a single query may not scan all logs within a specific time range, which can cause incomplete results.
-Although adding shards improves read and write performance, this applies only to new data.
-To analyze more data in a single query, enable Dedicated SQL and add more computing resources.
+When you use Standard SQL to analyze large amounts of data, a single query may not scan all logs within a specific time range, which can result in incomplete data.
+Although adding shards improves read and write performance, this improvement applies only to new data.
+To analyze more data in a single query, enable Dedicated SQL and add more compute resources.

 Operation description

-Before you call this operation, make sure that you understand the billing methods and pricing of Dedicated SQL.
+Before you call this operation, make sure that you understand the billing methods and pricing for Dedicated SQL.

 Try it now